nebaughman/Katapult/README.md

 ## Vue App

-The `web` project is a Vue-Cli app with some additional configuration (multi-page setup, Bootstrap and FontAwesome integration, Axios for ajax, etc).
+The `app` project is a Vue-Cli app with some additional configuration (multi-page setup, Bootstrap and FontAwesome integration, Axios for ajax, etc).
 The Vue app itself is just an example starting point.

 The primary point is that the Vue app can be served as static content from the Javalin server, allowing the whole app/api to be bundled as a single executable jar.